orta/robb.is/_posts/2014-07-03-a-hamburger-button-transition.md

     <img src="/img/hamburger-button.gif">
 </div>

 I'm pretty happy with how it turned out.
-If you'd like to, you can find the code [on GitHub][github] and [follow me on Twitter][twitter].
+If you are too, you can find the code [on GitHub][github] and [follow me on Twitter][twitter].

 [shot]: https://dribbble.com/shots/1623679-Open-Close